 The Trans Mountain pipeline expansion, now twice approved by the federal government, prioritizes fossil fuel products that we know are destabilizing our climate.
 We see this in our communities as the frequency and intensity of floods, fires and droughts are increasing.

-The Trans Mountain expansion is an unwanted pipeline in BC.
+The Trans Mountain expansion is an unwanted pipeline being forced on BC.
 Municipalities across the province have passed motions opposing the proposal and expressing deep concerns about the National Energy Board review and emergency response plans.
 Over 100 First Nations and tribes from across North America have signed a declaration banning tar sands pipelines from their territories under indigenous law.
 Business leaders like the former CEOs of BC Hydro and ICBC are speaking out in opposition.
 The courts have quashed the federal government’s approval of the expansion, a win for First Nations and for the southern resident orca.
 Now that the project has been approved once again, after a hasty round of add-on consultations, dozens of legal challenges are being re-filed against the project.

 In short, this project faces a powerful and diverse opposition who are saying ‘no’ to Trans Mountain, and ‘yes’ to a clean energy future of liveable cities, stable jobs and healthy communities.